OS2Valghalla/OS2valghalla-3-documentation/docs/source/new-municipality/index.rst

 * AppConfiguration.Cvr: The municipalitys CVR code.
 * AppConfiguration.Komkod: The municipalitys Komkod
 * AppConfiguration.SMSSender: Sender name when sending out text messages from the system.
+* AppConfiguration.MailAddress: Sender address that the system is sending mails from.
+* AppConfiguration.MailSender: Sender alias that the system use to send mails.
 * ExternalAuthConfiguration.Authority: The EntityID from the authentication setup
 * ExternalAuthConfiguration.Issuer: The EntityID from the authentication setup
 * ExternalAuthConfiguration.SigningCertificatePassword: The password for the certificate used in the external authentication.